luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 }
 ```

-This is taken from [Radarr Installation: Reverse Proxy Configuration: NGINX](https://wiki.servarr.com/radarr/installation#nginx).
+This is taken from [Radarr Nginx reverse proxy configuration](https://wiki.servarr.com/radarr/installation#nginx).
 Restart the `nginx` service for the changes to take effect:

 ```sh
 systemctl restart nginx